Skip to main content

 When Do You Need a Transfer On Death Deed?

 A transfer on death deed is most commonly used by property owners who want to pass real estate to their children, grandchildren, or other beneficiaries without subjecting the property to the delays, costs, and public disclosure of probate proceedings.
-Elderly homeowners who want to ensure their primary residence passes to a specific family member upon their death can record a TODD as a simple, low-cost alternative to creating a revocable living trust, which requires ongoing administration and potentially higher legal fees.
+Elderly homeowners who want to confirm their primary residence passes to a specific family member upon their death can record a TODD as a simple, low-cost alternative to creating a revocable living trust, which requires ongoing administration and potentially higher legal fees.

 Single-asset property owners whose estate consists primarily of their home may find a TODD more practical than a full estate plan, since the property transfer is the primary estate planning objective.
 Owners of investment or rental properties who want individual beneficiary designations for each property can use separate TODDs for each parcel, allowing different properties to pass to different beneficiaries without the complexity of a trust.